olaormundos/olaormundos/README.md

 ### Welcome to my Github page!

 I am from São Paulo, Brazil, and currently live in Mogi das Cruzes.
-I have many passions, from karate to music and literature.
+I have many passions, from games to music and literature.

-I am a Front End Developer who loves seeing the blank screen being populated step by step by the code I create.
-I am a developer since 2020, and I have specialized in creating responsive, accessible and light pages.
+I am a Back End Developer who loves seeing the blank screen being populated step by step by the code I create.
+I am a developer since 2013, and I have specialized in creating the websites from PHP and Wordpress.
 I am moved by the desire to learn, and I get great satisfaction on teaching what I know.

 <br>